rogerhu/compsci_guides/Swim-in-Rising-Water.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Perform a BFS to check whether it is possible where we can only walk in squares that are at most `T`.

 1. Take a priority queue to store grid
 2. Take a visited[r][c] to keep track of visited nodes